kopiHyper/kopiHyper/README.md

 I'm Oktawian, a 21 years old Web and App developer from Poland.
 Still learning 🧠

-For years I have been interested in and developing in the IT industry on my own, mainly as a programmer, and this is what I associate my future with.
-I am a fast learner and I am hungry for knowledge and I enjoy it a lot.
+I have been interested in the IT industry for years, I develop myself as a programmer and this is what I associate my future with.
+I learn quickly, I am hungry for knowledge and it gives me a lot of pleasure.
 I graduated from a technical college with an IT profile.
-In my free time, I am passionate about fishing, and I regularly train football.
+In my free time, I am passionate about fishing and regularly train soccer.

 ## Skills